lisongxu/CSCE156-Lab-Java-Loop/readme.md

 ### Lab Objectives & Topics

 Following the lab, you should be able to:
-* Use `if-else` statements to control the logical flow of the program.
 * Use `for` and `while` loops to implement repetition statements in a program.
 * Write complex programs that require conditional logical statements